sveri/closp/README.md

 <https://github.com/bhauman/lein-figwheel>.
 If you want to autoload a different cljs function you have to adapt dev.cljs and the project.clj file at [:cljsbuild :dev :figwheel].

-## Email system

-Closp uses postal <https://github.com/drewr/postal> for sending authentication links.
-This can be configured in closp.edn.

 ## Components